 It is against this background that rules on whistleblowing were adopted and included in the Staff Regulations (articles 22a and 22b) in 2004.
-They complement the general principle of loyalty to the European Union, the obligation to assist and tender advice to superiors (article 21) as well as the rules on how to deal with orders which are considered to be irregular or likely to give rise to serious difficulties (article 21a).
+They complement the general principle of loyalty to the European Union, the obligation to assist and tender advice to superiors (Article 21) as well as the rules on how to deal with orders which are considered to be irregular or likely to give rise to serious difficulties (Article 21a).

-While these rules have already triggered a number of significant investigations by the European Anti-Fraud Office (OLAF), the Commission is aware that some staff may be reticent to make full use of the whistleblowing procedure, because of a fear of negative repercussions on their reputation or career.
-As part of its duty to have regard for the interests of officials ("devoir de sollicitude"), the Commission considers it necessary to ensure that members of staff who report serious wrongdoings or concerns in good faith are afforded the utmost confidentiality and greatest degree of protection against any retaliation as a result of their whistleblowing.
+While these rules have already triggered a number of significant investigations by the European Anti-Fraud Office (OLAF), some staff may be reticent to make full use of the whistleblowing procedure, because of a fear of negative repercussions on their reputation or career.
+As part of the Commission's duty to have regard for the interests of officials ("devoir de sollicitude"), it is necessary to ensure that members of staff who report serious wrongdoings or concerns in good faith are afforded the utmost confidentiality and greatest degree of protection against any retaliation as a result of their whistleblowing.

 As whistleblowing arrangements are widely recognised as an important tool to detect fraud, corruption and serious irregularities, it is important that staff fully understand the types of situations where the obligation to "blow the whistle" applies, and to whom they should address their concerns.
-Providing guidance on this issue is part of the Commission's overall ethics policy, which aims inter alia at clarifying the rules regarding professional ethics in the Commission1.
+Providing guidance on this issue is part of the Commission's overall ethics policy, which aims inter alia at clarifying the rules regarding professional ethics in the Commission.